kakaobrain/torchgpipe/README.md

 pipeline-4 | 2.629x | 2.182x
 pipeline-8 | 4.367x | 2.891x

-The table shows the reproduced performance benchmark on ResNet-101, as stated by reported in Figure 3(b) of the paper.
+The table shows the reproduced speed benchmark on ResNet-101, as stated by reported in Figure 3(b) of the paper.

 Naive-1 indicates the baseline setting that ResNet-101 on a single device is trained without GPipe.
 The speeds under other settings are measured relative to